National Museum Of Singapore: Inspiring Journey Through Time

 By Car

-Where to park for the National Museum of Singapore?
+Where to park near the museum?

 You can park at the National Museum of Singapore parking.